daniel-murse/S-GAIN/README.md

 - **exps:** a Pandas DataFrame with the computed metrics (RMSE mean, std and improvement, successes, total and success rate)

 ---

+### Run_experiments

+One may use this file to run multiple experiments in sequence, automatically analyze them and if needed shutdown the computer after wards.

+---